 - Other serious injuries

-If you or a family member was injured while working at a chemical plant, you are likely entitled to workers' compensation claim benefits.
+If you or a family member were injured while working at a chemical plant, you are likely entitled to workers’ compensation claim benefits.

 Contact the workers comp attorneys at Rosenfeld Injury Lawyers LLC for more information and a free review of your legal rights and options.